Computer screen says input not supported? Here 3 Working solutions

 - Do the same procedure for the monitor driver, and let windows detect and install the best driver software for you.

-- Also, you can manually update the display driver, by download the latest graphics driver from the manufacturer website and install on your PC.
+- You can also manually update the display driver by downloading the latest graphics driver from the manufacturer’s website and installing it on your PC.